terascope/teraslice/docs/api.md

 }
 ```

-#### POST /ex/{exId}/_resume
+### POST /ex/{exId}/_resume

-issues a resume command, this allows the execution controller to continue invoking slicers and allocating work if they were in a paused state, marks the job execution context as running
+Issues a resume command, this allows the execution controller to continue invoking slicers and allocating work if they were in a paused state, marks the job execution context as running.

-USAGE:
+**USAGE:**

 ```sh
 $ curl -XPOST 'localhost:5678/v1/ex/863678b3-daf3-4ea9-8cb0-88b846cd7e57/_resume'